instinctive/edu-advent-2024/src/day12.md

 For each position in the region, look at all its [orthogonal neighbors](#orthogonal-neighbors).
-Those that are off the map or have a different plant will mark a fence around the region.
+Those that are off the map or have a different plant will comprise a fence around the region.
 All fences are added to the region.

-Those neighbors that are on the map and have the same plant are part of the region.
+The neighbors that are on the map and have the same plant are returned as they are part of the same region.

 ```haskell
 updateRegion regions plants pos (k,c) = do